-Five members of staff at our school have unique roles in offering skilled and appropriate support to pupils and their families.
+Five members of staff at our school have unique roles in offering skilled and appropriate support to children and their families.

 School Community Liaison – Angela Beaumont.

-Mrs Beaumont enhances opportunities and raises the aspirations of families and the wider community, in offering workshops and courses to parents and improving attendance and punctuality at our school.
-She also follows up any attendance issues on a daily basis.
+Mrs Beaumont enhances opportunities and raises the aspirations of families and the wider community, in offering workshops and courses to parents.

-Mrs Beaumont also works hard in fundraising for Dalton School, along with The Friends Of Dalton.
+She also works hard in fundraising for Dalton School, along with The Friends Of Dalton (FODs).